-This tutorial helps to split strings with delimiter with examples in bash shell programming.
+This tutorial guides you through string splitting with examples in bash shell programming.

 str="abc:def:ghi"